Eshy10/Ruby-Enumerable-Method/README.md

 # Ruby-Enumerable-Method
 This project is about the recreation of the following Ruby Enumerable Method.
-They are listed below
+The methods are listed below
 - Each Method
 - each_with_index Method
 - any, none, all Method